emerlock/cmsc495-rr-backend/README.md

 ---/* || Scripts included ON BACKEND */---

-- (To run the script named "start" in package.json) "npm start" in the terminal within the directory that contains the package.json file
+- (To run the script named "start" in package.json) "npm start-dev" in the terminal within the directory that contains the package.json file
   1. -(I included this script so that you do not need to restart the server after everytime you make a change)

 - (To run any other script you define in package.json)